MicrosoftLearning/mslearn-mlops/documentation/03-github-actions.md

 ## Challenge scenario

-The benefit of using the CLI v2 to run an Azure Machine Learning job, is that you can submit the job from anywhere.
+The benefit of using the CLI (v2) to run an Azure Machine Learning job, is that you can submit the job from anywhere.
 Using a platform like GitHub will allow you to automate Azure Machine Learning jobs.
 To trigger the job to run, you can use GitHub Actions.

 ## Prerequisites

 If you haven't, complete the [previous challenge](02-aml-job.md) before you continue.

-For this challenge, you should have the authorization to create a service principal.
+To complete the challenge, you need to have the authorization to create a service principal.

 ## Objectives